arulvannala/todos-webflux/docs/Readme.md

 ### Concourse Resources Used

-All resources used came out of the box with concourse
+The used came out of the box with concourse

 - git
 - github-release
 - semver
 - cf

+I've added the following 3rd party resources

+- artifactory-resource - provided by the spring team

 Info on these resources and more can be found on the [Concourse Duty Free](https://concourse.github.io/dutyfree/) site.